-Stand-Alone Retail
+Stand-Alone Retail/Commercial

-The stand-alone retail component offers a variety in product type which may in some cases appeal to certain types of tenants which prefer not to have other uses stacked above.
+The stand-alone retail component offers a variety in product type which may in some cases appeal to certain tenants who prefer not to be grouped with other uses.
 By providing this typology, it allows a broader scope of retail tenants.

-Kiosk Retail / Pushcarts
+Kiosk Retail/Pushcarts

 A kiosk is a free-standing structure that affords smaller outfit retailers to display and sell products, while contributing to the overall public realm along sidewalks and plazas.
-Pushcarts are wheeled, non-motorized vehicles used by vendors for selling food and beverages, and/ or other products and services.
+Pushcarts are wheeled, non-motorized vehicles used by vendors for selling food and beverages, and/or other products and services.

-"... is an essential part of a walkable, healthy and active community."
+"...is an essential part of a walkable, healthy and active community."

-- 4.3-1 Provide storefronts which have ample amount of transparency in order to foster a visual relationship between the sidewalk and the retail uses inside. - Dark tinted, reflective or opaque glazing is discouraged for any required wall opening along street level façades. - Where functionally appropriate, at least 60% of the ground floor, street facing façade shall be made of transparent materials. - 4.3-2 Design building piers at the retail base to be of the minimum widths necessary to aesthetically support the "visual weight" of the building façade above. - 4.3-3 Encourage retail frontages to express a distinct image, engaging the customer and contributing to place making. - 4.3-4 Discourage themed building ensembles. - 4.3-5 Design retail space with flexibility to adapt to market changes over time. - 4.3-6 The primary entrance to each street-level tenant space that has its frontage along a street shall be provided from that street.
+- 4.3-1 Provide storefronts which have ample amount of transparency in order to foster a visual relationship between the walkway and the retail uses inside. - Dark tinted, reflective or opaque glazing is discouraged for any required wall opening along street level façades. - b.
+Where functionally appropriate, at least 60% of the ground floor, street-facing façade shall be made of transparent materials. - 4.3-2 Encourage retail frontages to express a distinct image, engaging the customer and contributing to place-making. - 4.3-3 Discourage themed building ensembles. - 4.3-4 Design retail space with flexibility to adapt to market changes over time. - 4.3-5 The primary entrance to each street-level tenant that does not have its frontage along a street shall be provided from a pedestrian paseo, or plaza, which ultimately connects to the street.

-- 4.3-7 The primary entrance to each street-level tenant that does not have its frontage along the street shall be provided from a pedestrian paseo, or plaza, which ultimately connects to the street. - 4.3-8 Encourage the design of awnings and canopies above storefronts to be constructed of high quality, durable, fade resistant, and fire retardant materials. - 4.3-9 Awnings and canopies should respond to the level of solar exposure the storefronts and façades receive. - 4.3-10 Stand-alone retail should be limited to those areas designated on the Land Use Plan under Retail & Commercial Sales, outside of the mixed-use classification. - 4.3-11 Parking for stand-alone retail shall comply with the One Paseo Shared Parking Plan. - 4.3-12 Encourage the use of pushcarts and kiosks within plazas or other areas which attract pedestrians and generate activity. - 4.3-13 Locate kiosks at key locations along sidewalks and within plazas areas.
+- 4.3-6 Encourage the design of awnings and canopies above storefronts to be constructed of high quality, durable, fade-resistant, and fire-retardant materials. - 4.3-7 Awnings and canopies should respond to the level of solar exposure the storefronts and façades receive. - 4.3-8 Parking for stand-alone retail shall comply with the One Paseo Shared Parking Plan. - 4.3-9 Encourage the use of pushcarts and kiosks within plazas or other areas which attract pedestrians and generate activity. - 4.3-10 Locate kiosks at key locations along sidewalks and within plaza areas.
 Kiosk design should be consistent with the architectural character of the development and other site furnishings.